Fordham University Rugby Football Club: Records and highlights

 Fordham Rugby has consistently performed well both nationally and regionally, most recently in 2009 when FURFC reached the NRU D1 Playoff Final Four and were crowned Metropolitan New York D1 Champions.
 In 2009 FURFC also won the storied Cherry Blossoms Tournament.
 The year prior in 2008, FURFC fell short of the title and finished runner-up in the Metropolitan New York D1 final.
 In April 2016, Fordham Rugby won the Empire Rugby Conference 7s Championship Series.
 By winning the Empire Conference, Fordham Rugby's 7s Team qualified to compete for a national title at the USA Rugby College 7s National Championships.
 The team was also a D1 regional power during the 1990s despite sharing the division with perennial champion Army, who regularly appeared in the national title game during this period.
 Fordham was Army's toughest division rival during these years and regularly finished near the top of the conference.
 From 1992 to 1996, Fordham qualified for the national championship playoffs playing Harvard, UConn, Navy, and Buffalo respectively in the national tournament during these years.
 Fordham was also runner-up in the Metropolitan New York Division in 1992, 1993 and 1994.
 In 1996, Fordham Rugby finished as champions of the Metropolitan New York Division and was among the final 16 teams representing the east in the national championship tournament and graduated three All-American players.

-Academics & community service
+Academics and community service

 Although it competes at the highest intercollegiate level, Fordham Rugby is officially a club sport as determined by the Fordham Athletics Department.
 Membership is open to any Fordham undergraduate.
 As such, FURFC membership reflects the diversity of Fordham.
 The Club's emphasis on academic achievement is evident in the high number of student-athletes who are members of the Fordham Honor's College or routinely qualify for the Dean's List.
 In addition to their many academic accomplishments, the Fordham University Rugby Football Club fulfills regular service commitments to the St. Baldrick's Foundation, The American Red Cross and a host of other organizations and non-profits dedicated to the betterment of the community.